phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 session    required     pam_loginuid.so
 {% endhighlight %}

 Note that the path to the database file should be specified without the `.db` suffix.

-In part two of this article, I'll show you how to encrypt passwords which will require the use of the [crypt](https://www.man7.org/linux/man-pages/man8/pam_userdb.8.html#OPTIONS){:target="_blank"} option in our PAM file.
+As an extra, `pam_userdb` allows us to define whether passwords stored in our user database, are encrypted, by passing an additional [crypt](https://www.man7.org/linux/man-pages/man8/pam_userdb.8.html#OPTIONS){:target="_blank"} option.

+{% highlight bash %}
+#%PAM-1.0
+auth       required     pam_userdb.so db=/etc/vsftpd/users crypt=crypt
+account    required     pam_userdb.so db=/etc/vsftpd/users crypt=crypt
+session    required     pam_loginuid.so
+{% endhighlight %}

+It's important to know, if you choose this option, passwords must be stored in [crypt(3)](http://www.linux-pam.org/Linux-PAM-html/sag-pam_userdb.html) form.
+The `crypt()` function relies on the legacy DES (Data Encryption Standard) algorithm, which only supports a maximum password length of 8 characters.
+This is not often expressly pointed out, but is described in the related [manual](Source: https://man7.org/linux/man-pages/man3/crypt.3.html):

+> By taking the lowest 7 bits of each of the first eight characters of the key, a 56-bit key is obtained.
+This 56-bit key is used to encrypt repeatedly a constant string (usually a string consisting of all zeros).

-## Step 4: Create service directories
+## Step 5: Create service directories

 We're going to need some directories where user content will live.
 It is important that user directories are created inside a parent directory, which will act as our jail.
 We'll also need a place to keep our virtual user database.